nikstar/Caffeinate/README.md

 # Caffeinate
-Carthage is a fresh take on a status bar app that prevents your computer from going to sleep
+Caffeinate is a fresh take on a status bar app that prevents your computer from going to sleep

 ## Installation
 You can download the latest stable version from [Releases](https://github.com/nikstar/Caffeinate/releases).